Start an Emergency Fund Before Disaster Strikes

 Why Should You Start an Emergency Fund?

-Savings are a very important part of managing money and protecting a family.
+Savings are an important part of managing money and protecting a family.

-- Emergency savings is money set aside for unplanned emergencies.
-Each family or person must decide how much money to set aside depending on the types of unplanned expenses they may have.
+- Set aside savings is money set aside for non-monthly, periodic expenses.
+Each family or person needs to determine how much money to set aside depending on the types of expenses they may have.
 It might be money to replace a broken appliance, repair a tire, or travel to a sick relative.
 It might be $25 or $500.

-- Emergency income savings is money put aside to pay the rent or mortgage, utilities, car payment, and car insurance if your income stops for a few months.
-This money could stop eviction or foreclosure, or car repossession, until your income starts again.
+- Emergency income savings is money put aside to pay the rent or mortgage, utilities, car payment, and car insurance if your income is reduced or stops for a few months.
+This money could prevent eviction or foreclosure, or car repossession.

 Both types of savings make up your emergency fund.